 His wife, Mrs. Murray, captured her feelings in a tearful moment just after takeoff, flanked by Mr. Murray’s hospice nurse, Connie, and his hospice social worker, Kristy.

 “I think it’s wonderful, isn’t it?
 Just wonderful.
 That’s his dream.
 He’s always wanted to do this, and I’m so happy.”

 Our thanks to EKU for sending us in the right direction, to the incredible Corey Oney, who was so gracious and kind, and to Central Kentucky Regional Airport.
-Our deepest gratitude for helping us grant another bucket-list wish and helping a special gentleman have another taste of adventure.
+Our deepest gratitude for helping a special gentleman have another taste of adventure.